The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 Offers Telehealth

-Sanda Carniciu is a Neurologist in Sleepy Hollow, New York.
+Sanda Carniciu is a Neurologist practicing medicine in Sleepy Hollow, New York.
 Dr. Carniciu is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-Her top areas of expertise are Peripheral Neuropathy, Meningioma, Headache, and Alzheimer's Disease.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Peripheral Neuropathy, Meningioma, Headache, and Alzheimer's Disease.

 Experienced in Paramyotonia Congenita